RajatKothariN1NN/mutualFunds/README.md

 - Redis
 - Virtualenv

-## Features in detail
+## Features in Detail

 1. **User Management**
    - User registration and login with JWT authentication.
-   - User profile including profile picture, PAN, and phone number verification.
+   - User profile, including profile picture, PAN, and phone number verification.

 2. **Fund Management**
    - Buy and sell mutual funds.
    - List all available funds with caching using Redis.
+   - Update the current value (NAV) of funds, restricted to superusers.

 3. **Portfolio Management**
    - View and manage user portfolios.
    - Calculate and display total invested amount, profits, and percentage earned for portfolios, folios, and funds.
+   - Performance overview of portfolios and folios.

 4. **Folio Management**
    - Create, view, and manage multiple folios within a single portfolio.